 Each Committee will have a Chair and Vice Chair appointed by the Council.

 Nominations for these positions may be made by National members or the Secretary-General.
 When a vacancy arises, the Secretariat will inform National members of the vacancy and seek nominations in an open and timely manner, including providing advice to National members of the process for selection of the successful candidate.
-The Secretariat will inform the Council of all nominations and the Council will determine the successful candidate.
+The Secretariat will inform the Council of all nominations and the Council will determine the successful candidate by voting according to 4.4.3.

 Chairs and Vice Chairs of Working Groups should normally be provided by National members and appointed by the Chair of the Committee.
-However, where appropriate they may be drawn from other members or Sister Organizations.
+However, where appropriate they may be drawn from other members or Sister Organizations by the Chair of the Committee.

-Appointments of Committee Chairs and Vice Chairs will expire at the end of each four-year work period immediately prior to a General Assembly.
+Appointments of Committee Chairs and Vice Chairs will expire at the end of each four-year work period immediately prior to a regular General Assembly.

 The term for Committee Chairs and Vice Chairs should not exceed two consecutive work periods.